shannonhochkins/webpack-msbuild-plugin/README.md

 }
 ```

-It will automatically attempt the locate the msbuild.exe file, if it can't you can always use the `msbuildPath` option inside your options object, it will automatically execute and generate a script from your options, the above example will generate the script below which extends the options object with the [Script Defaults](#script-defaults)
+It will automatically attempt the locate the msbuild.exe file, if it can't you can always use the `msbuildPath` option inside your options object, it will automatically execute and generate a script from your options, the above example will generate the script below which extends the options object with the [Script Defaults](#msbuild-script-defaults), want to see what your script will output? [see here](#what-is-the-output-script-it-will-generate)

 ```bash
 "C:/Program Files (x86)/MSBuild/14.0/Bin/amd64/MSBuild.exe path/to/project.csproj /target:Release /verbosity:detailed /target:Release /toolsversion:14.0 /nologo /maxcpucount /property:Configuration=Release"